 More Onion Topping Ideas

-If you make these quick pickled red onions, I’d love to know how they turned out in the comment box below!
+If you try this pickled red onions recipe, let me know how they turn out in the comments below!
 Your review will help other readers in the community.
-And if you’re hungry for more healthy food inspiration (and exclusive content), join my free newsletter.
+And if you’re looking for more healthy food inspiration, join my free newsletter here.

 Quick Pickled Red Onions